Homesteading Family Logo

 This pumpkin pie recipe is large enough to make three standard 8-inch pies or two big deep-dish pies.
 When I cook it up, I oftentimes bake it in a 9×13 pan without a crust and serve it up for breakfast.

-Pour custard equally between 3 standard-sized 8 or 9-inch pie crusts, 2 deep-dish pie crusts or pour into a greased 9×13-inch pan for the breakfast pumpkin custard mentioned in the video.
+5. Get your pie crusts from the refrigerator and pour custard equally between 3 standard-sized 8 or 9-inch pie crusts, 2 deep-dish pie crusts or pour into a greased 9×13-inch pan for a breakfast pumpkin custard.

-Bake at 350 degrees F for approximately 45-55 minutes (depending on pie size).
-Pie is finished baking when the custard is completely set, but still just a tad jiggly in the very center (not watery or runny).
+6. Bake at 350°F for approximately 45-55 minutes (depending on pie size).
+The pie is finished baking when the custard is completely set but still just a tad jiggly in the very center (not watery or runny).

 Other Recipes You May Enjoy